hmchung2/green-light-backend/README.md

 # green-light-backend

 New Way of making connections.
-Time to increase birth rate and save Korea.
+Time to increase the birth rate and save Korea.